noaione/yuusha-shoukan-ln/sources/v13/chapter4.md

 “Among the powerful Demons, Shalltear secretly erased those she perceived as unnecessary to the world.
 She did it so cold-heartedly, in a really clever way that we didn’t even notice...
-By the time we noticed it, “more than 70%” of those powerful Demons had been erased by her alone.”
+By the time we noticed it, _more_ than 70% of those powerful Demons had been erased by her alone.”

 [...]